scalawithcats/scala-with-cats/src/pages/monads/reader.md

 Start by creating a type alias `DbReader` for a `Reader` that consumes a `Db` as input.
-This will make the rest of our code shorter:
+This will make the rest of our code shorter.

 <div class="solution">
 Our type alias fixes the `Db` type